gamerino/benchmarkingDiffExprAndSpl/SoftwareCodes/README.md

-This folder contains the code and instructions needed to perform samples alingment, quantification and differential expression analysis.
+This folder contains the code and instructions needed to perform samples alignment, quantification and differential expression analysis.

 The HOWTO file explains how the code should be used.